 Negotiations for comprehensive trade agreements with Australia and New Zeeland that were launched in 2018 would remove barriers to access the markets, especially for small companies, and would place the EU footwear companies on equal foot with other companies doing business in the area.

 CEC collaborates with footwear national associations around the world and meets their representatives at the International Footwear Forum in order to discuss the latest developments of the sector and to build new common initiatives.
 In May 2018, on the occasion of the 3rd and last edition of the International Footwear Forum, the CEC and the footwear national associations and industry chambers worldwide (Africa, Asia, Europe, North America, and South America) expressed their support to cooperating on the facilitation of free and fair trade in the footwear sector by signing a Joint Declaration.
-The national footwear associations worldwide committed to share the commitment to work together for free and fair trade, fighting unfair practices such as counterfeiting and dumping, by sharing information and transmitting to their respective governments that the worldwide footwear industry does not agree with tariff and/or non-tariff barriers, but instead support and demand an open and fair global market for our products on a level playing field.
+The national footwear associations worldwide are committed to work together for free and fair trade, fighting unfair practices such as counterfeiting and dumping, by sharing information and transmitting to their respective governments that the worldwide footwear industry does not agree with tariff and/or non-tariff barriers, but instead support and demand an open and fair global market for our products on a level playing field.